AlenkaJ/PingPong/README.md

 2. How to handle key press driven events
 3. How to construct an efficient game loop
 4. Should we use calendar to keep track of events?

+This is a line for another testing branch